AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 Before you begin the exercises, watch this short video to learn more about schemas and the Experience Data Model (XDM):
 >[!VIDEO](https://video.tv.adobe.com/v/27105?quality=12&learn=on)

+>[!TIP]
+>
+> For a deeper dive into data modeling in Experience Platform, we recommend taking the course [Model Your Customer Experience Data with XDM](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-D-1-2021.1.xdm), available for free on Experience League!

 ## Permissions required

 In the [Configure Permissions](configure-permissions.md) lesson, you set up all the access controls required to complete this lesson.